-Table 2 explains the adjectival merit ratings that will be used for the Technical Approach and Feasibility Factor.
+Table 2 explains the adjectival merit ratings that will be used for the Technical Approach and Feasibility factor and Potential for Transition and Commercialization factor.

-TABLE 2- GENERAL MERIT RATING ASSESSMENTS RATING DESCRIPTION OUTSTANDING Proposal meets requirements and indicates an exceptional approach and understanding of the requirements.
+TABLE 2- GENERAL MERIT RATING ASSESSMENTS

+RATING DESCRIPTION OUTSTANDING Proposal meets requirements and indicates an exceptional scientific/technical approach and understanding of the requirements.
 Strengths far outweigh any weaknesses.
-Risk of unsuccessful performance is very low.
+Risk of unsuccessful performance is very low, the risk being mitigated by numerous potential alternative approaches.
 GOOD Proposal meets requirements and indicates a thorough approach and understanding of the requirements.
 Proposal contains strengths, which outweigh any weaknesses.
 Risk of unsuccessful performance is low.
 ACCEPTABLE Proposal meets requirements and indicates an adequate approach and understanding of the requirements.
 Strengths and weaknesses are offsetting or will have little or no impact on contract performance.
 Risk of unsuccessful performance is no worse than moderate.
-Proposal does not clearly meet requirements and has not demonstrated an adequate approach and understanding of the requirements.
+MARGINAL Proposal does not clearly meet requirements and has not demonstrated an adequate approach and understanding of the requirements.
 The proposal has one or more weaknesses, which are not offset by strengths.
 Risk of unsuccessful performance is high.
 UNACCEPTABLE Proposal does not meet requirements and contains one or more deficiencies.
 Proposal is not awardable.